minimuutti/minimuutti.github.io/en/tricks/_posts/2015-07-20-some-of-the-tricks-that-I’ll-teach-to-Miki-in-the-future.md

 ### Some of the tricks that I’ll teach to Miki in the future

-* clean up his toys in the basket
 * stack the rings in the pole
 * roll over